klaus78/Computer-Science-Flashcards/object-oriented.md

 <summary>What are the differences between method overloading and method overriding?</summary>
 The differences between method overloading and method overriding are:

-* **method overloading** is when you have a method with the same name and different parameters, for example you have
+* **method overloading** is when you have a method with the same name and different parameters within the same class.
+For example you have
 ```Csharp
 class myClass {
     int add(int a, int b) {return a+b;}